OrioPrisco/STAR/README.md

 Python scripts to decode Star of Providence, (formerly known as Monolith) save files
 This is an alpha, Some values are not yet documented and there might bugs

+## ⚠️ Warning ⚠️

+The Run savefile contains some information that gets copied back to your permanent savefile when you end/quit the run
+For this reason, it is not recommended that you load previous run files and that you only load savefiles that you created
+Doing otherwise might release in data loss (I've experienced some of it myself)

 ## requirements
 - python3